TileDB-Inc/github-actions/open-issue/README.md

 * If there is an existing open Issue with the labels `bug` and `nightly-failure`, the action will comment on this Issue instead of opening a new one
+* The date included in the title and body is calculated by the GNU coreutils tool `date`.
+To use a specific timezone, define the environment variable `TZ`